Get the worry-free services and expert support you need to start your business in Tennessee today.

 It’s also a good idea to check the availability of a domain name before registering a company with the state.
 You can run a name check with this search tool.
 The domain name you want may already be taken, but if it’s not, you can register yours today.

 Be warned that sole proprietorships and general partnerships must use the name(s) of the owner(s) as the name of the company unless they register for a DBA name.
 That stands for “doing business as,” and can provide a more suitable company name for your sole proprietorship or general partnership.
 LLCs and corporations sometimes use DBA names as well, for different branding efforts and different lines of business.
 For instance, a company might have one name as a restaurant and another as a wedding cake bakery.

 Next, you may need to register your business entity with the state.
 If you decide to create an LLC, you need to file Articles of Organization with the Tennessee Secretary of State and pay a filing fee.
 Approval takes 24 hours if the papers are filed online or 3-5 business days if they’re sent in by mail.
 Corporations will instead need to file a Tennessee corporate charter.
 A business formation company can assist you with this chore, as well.

 Doing business in any state usually requires a federal employer identification number (EIN).
-To acquire this number, which is used to pay federal taxes and required to hire employees, visit IRS.gov.
-Owners should also visit the Tennessee Department of Revenue to obtain an ID number, and look into business licenses and permits you may need.
+Without an EIN, you cannot set up a business bank account.
+To acquire this number, which is used to pay federal taxes and hire employees, visit the IRS website.
+You should also visit the Tennessee Department of Revenue to obtain an ID number, and look into business licenses and permits you may need.